matterhorn-chat/matterhorn/README.md

 ![](logo.png)

-This is a basic terminal-based client for the MatterMost chat system.
+Matterhorn is a terminal-based client for the MatterMost chat system.

 ![](screenshots/screenshot-00.png)